-The idea is to enhance strike detection over strike indication.
+The idea is to enhance strike detection (tactility of the system) over strike indication.

 That is the key to my success, it’s opposite for me.
-I want my system to promote skill in catching fish with minimal equipment.
+I want my system to promote my skill in catching fish with minimal equipment.
 Replacing a strike indicator with my skill in strike indication or how the system acts and promoting feel.
 I am moving the needle towards how the system feels, this is what I want to promote in advancing my craft.

 Like many new sports, companies will use their own perspective for marketing.
-But I'm not a company, I don't make a profit from what you buy, I'm not concerned about your choices, my only intent is to share with you what I do.
+But I'm not a company, I don't make a profit from what you buy, I'm not concerned about your choices.

-As far as I know, there are only 5 people that own this rod in the United States.
+As far as I know, there are only a few people that own this rod in the United States.
 But now this is changing, many more people are finding this rod and buying it.

 The Suimu are premium tenkara rods.

 I'm going to be using them for my best experiences in tenkara whether it be backpacking into headwaters, fishing quality drive up and hike streams or packrafting the famous western rivers such as the San Juan or the Colorado river.

 I'm going to choose a line that provides stealth and promotes all the advantages that this rod quiver will provide.

 From my experience using all kinds of lines, creating custom lines from my experiences, I am firmly in the level line camp.
 I enjoy all the attributes that a level line provides, ease of use, stealth and simple and easy known techniques in rigging.